sallakontio/assignment-test-1/ASSESSMENT1.md

 2) fix the code
 3) rerun the tests and check that it passes

+## Bug ticket #6343

+Someone is trying to be funny and hack our system with negative payments.
+Luckily our API catches those, but it would be best if we'd also check for those.
+I added a skipped test to `payment-01.test.js`.
+Could you:

+1) unskip the invalid payment object test
+2) fix the code
+3) rerun the tests and check that it passes

+ーAndrew

 [Step 0](./ASSESSMENT.md) ・
 [📖 Step 1](./ASSESSMENT1.md) ・
 [Step 2](./ASSESSMENT2.md) ・